ajstamm/gatpkg/README.md

 For instructions on how to install GAT, including a list of required R packages, click [here](compiles/gat_install_instructions.pdf).

+### Disclaimer

+**GAT is still in beta testing.** We welcome feedback on what worked well, suggestions for improvement, and bugs you encounter.
+Report all issues via the "Issues" tab or by emailing [NYSDOH EPHT](mailto:epht@health.ny.gov?subject=[GAT]).

+This version of GAT is provided as is.
+GAT is jointly owned by the NYSDOH and Health Research, Inc. Funding for GAT was provided by the CDC.
+GAT is maintained by Abigail Stamm.

+GAT was written in R-2.9.2 under Windows XP and was revised and converted to a package in R-3.4.3 under Windows 10 using RStudio-1.1.442.
+GAT is designed to be friendly for users with minimal R experience.

 ### Why we created GAT